wrobell/geocoon/doc/intro.rst

     >>> from shapely.geometry import Point
     >>> points = PointSeries([Point(1, 1), Point(2, 2)])

-the
+the points `x` coordinate access returns series of float numbers

     >>> points.x
     0    1
     1    2
     dtype: float64

-returns series of `x` coordinate values - series of float numbers and
+and points buffer calculation returns GIS series of line polygons for each point

     >>> points.buffer(0.3, resolution=3)
     0    POLYGON ((1.3 1, 1.259807621135332 0.850000000...
     1    POLYGON ((2.3 2, 2.259807621135332 1.85, 2.15 ...
     dtype: object

-returns line string series of line strings geometries - calculated buffers for each point.

 It is important to remember that the vectorized methods always compute values and therefore their calls are expensive.
 For example, given data